DUT-lujunyu/ToxiCN/README.md

 ☠️ ***Warning: The samples presented by this paper may be considered offensive or vulgar.***

+## ❗️ Ethics Statement
+The opinions and findings contained in the samples of our presented dataset should not be interpreted as representing the views expressed or implied by the authors.
+We acknowledge the risk of malicious actors attempting to reverse-engineer memes. **We sincerely hope that users will employ the dataset responsibly and appropriately, avoiding misuse or abuse.** We believe the benefits of our proposed resources outweigh the associated risks. **All resources are intended solely for scientific research and are prohibited from commercial use.**

 ## 📜 Monitor Toxic Frame
 we introduce a hierarchical taxonomy **Monitor Toxic Frame**.
 Based on the taxonomy, the posts are progressively divided into diverse granularities as follows: **_(I) Whether Toxic_**, ***(II) Toxic Type*** (general offensive language or hate speech), ***(III) Targeted Group***, ***(IV) Expression Category*** (explicitness, implicitness, or reporting).